ropitz/sparc_teaching/exercise1final.md

 ![A screenshot with two windows open side by side.
 On the right side, the reference image for PH_2 has been opened.
 It is a photograph of the potsherd resting on its artefact bag.
-The left side shows the 3D model aligned in Meshlab to match the alignment of the photograph of the potsherd.](https://github.com/ropitz/sparc_teaching/blob/master/Numbered%20for%20individual%20upload/Exercise%201/Ex%201%20Ph%204.png?raw=true)
+The left side shows the 3D model aligned in MeshLab to match the alignment of the photograph of the potsherd.](https://github.com/ropitz/sparc_teaching/blob/master/Numbered%20for%20individual%20upload/Exercise%201/Ex%201%20Ph%204.png?raw=true)

 **Potential Data Capture Issues**